Your Resource for HELP AT HOME

 Many people are under the false assumption that as we grow older, a move to a nursing home or assisted living facility is inevitable.

-At Dakota Home Care, we’re dedicated to helping our community understand that professional in-home care is a wonderful alternative that allows seniors to remain in the homes they cherish for a lifetime.
+At Dakota Home Care, we’re dedicated to helping our community understand that professional in-home long term care is a wonderful alternative that allows seniors to remain in the homes they cherish for a lifetime.

 But it’s important to understand that home care isn’t just for older adults.
-Our personalized services are appropriate for anyone in need of help at home.
+Our personalized long term care services are appropriate for anyone in need of help at home.

 With so many questions surrounding home care – how it works, who qualifies, how caregivers are screened, and many more – we’ve compiled the following list of FAQs and their corresponding answers, to help you make the most informed decision for someone you love.